nedbat/byterun/README.rst

 primatives are not in the older versions and may not easily be simulated.
 However that too is a possibility if there is interest.

+You can run many of the tests that Python uses to test itself, and those work.
 Right now this program works best on Python up to 3.4 when life in Python was much simpler.
-You can run many of the tests that Python uses to test itself, and those work.
-Python 3.5 is pretty good too.
+It runs over 300 in Python's test suite for itself without problems.

+Moving back and forward from 3.4 things worse.
+Python 3.5 is pretty good.
 Python 3.6 and 3.7 is okay but needs work.

 History